Xilinx/xacc/docs/publications.md

 # Publications

-This page lists the research publications which have been carried out in the context of the XACC program, or papers that may be of interest to the XACC community.
+This page lists the research publications which have been carried out in the context of the HACC program, or papers that may be of interest to the HACC community.

 ## Contribute